 O’Toole’s textbooks ‘2018 Safe and Healthy Crowded Places Handbook’, ‘Crowd Management: Risk, Security and Health’’ and ‘Risk Management for Events’ all feature within the dictionary, through quotes and other definitions.
 His five international textbooks on event management have been published in six languages and are used all over the world for tertiary education.

 William has just finished his chapter on Crisis as a Dynamic Stimulus of Events Development for his new textbook ‘Crisis and Events (2021)’.

 Currently he is rewriting his ‘Events Feasibility and Development’ manual to include cities/regions/states/countries in addition to events companies.
 The manual will focus on developing their event sector through Gap Analysis and Maturity Model.

-“I have set up many courses and have taught at many other Uni’s.
+“I have set up many courses and have taught at many other higher education institutions.
 They all use my textbooks, but ICMS integrates real world experiences into their courses ,” says O’Toole.